hatoving/GMSVitaPortInstructions/README.md

+# Please don't use this guide anymore.
+# Consider using YoYoLoader to play any GameMaker games.

 # GameMaker Studio PS Vita Port Instructions

 Hi!
 You must be here to play the games I ported on your Vita.